PHYS3888/Tutorial_DynamicalSystems/README.md

    Set a range of initial conditions on `x` and `y` by selecting the 'Initial Conditions' checkbox (and note that this determines the range of `x` and `y` shown in the plots).
    Verify that you can now set specific initial conditions within this range by pressing the 'RAND' button.
 2. Turn on the 'Vector Field' option and watch different random trajectories follow the flow.
-   _Note_: the flow is __NOT__ indicated by vectors (arrows), but by 'tell tales' that indicate the trail of a particle placed in the vector field.
+   _Note_: the flow is __not indicated by vectors (arrows)__, but by 'tell tales' that indicate the trail of a particle placed in the vector field.
 3. Walk through time by dragging the 'Time Domain' slider.
 4. What happens to the dynamics when you alter the model parameters using the scale bar?
    Verify that you can change the parameter ranges shown on the scale bar by checking the 'Parameters' tick box.